MJoergen/nexys4ddr/offloader/README.md

 ## Overview of series ##

-In the first few episodes we'll be setting up the project, and making a small image that can display hexadecimal characters to the VGA output.
+In the first few episodes we'll be setting up the project, and making a small design that can display a string of hexadecimal characters to the VGA output.
 This is very much similar to the first few episodes from the [DYOC](https://github.com/MJoergen/nexys4ddr/tree/master/dyoc) series, but since we won't be writing a CPU, the design will be somewhat different.